-In order to receive a SEVIS I-20, which is needed to obtain an F-1 student visa, the College of DuPage, is required by the U.S. federal immigration regulations to maintain records that demonstrate that you (the student) have at least the funds necessary to cover your tuition, fees, and living expenses for your first year of study.
+In order to receive a Form I-20, which is needed to obtain an F-1 student visa, College of DuPage is required by the U.S. federal immigration regulations to maintain records that demonstrate that you (the student) have at least the funds necessary to cover your tuition, fees and living expenses for your first year of study.
 The tuition rate for all F-1 international students will be assessed at the out-of-state tuition rate of $394 per credit hour.
 Please note that the tuition rate may change without notice, and it is best to plan accordingly.

-All International F-1 students are required to enroll each semester for a minimum of 12 credit hours.
-The table below shows the cost of tuition for one academic year if the student is registered each semester for the minimum requirement of 12 credit hours.
-Any additional credit hours that an F-1 student registers for will be calculated at 1 credit hour (x) $394.
+All F-1 international students are required to enroll in a minimum of 12 credit hours each semester.
+The table below shows the cost of tuition for one academic year if the student is registered for the minimum requirement of 12 credit hours each semester.
+Any additional credit hours that an F-1 student registers for will be calculated at $394 per credit hour.

 |Campus Needs||Academic Year (9 months)|